Kenya - Country Commercial Guide

 Financing of Projects

 Kenya has largely pursued a debt-driven infrastructure development agenda, including such large projects as the Chinese-built Standard Gauge Railway from Nairobi to Mombasa.
-As public debt has risen at an unsustainable pace, however, Kenya has more recently shifted towards a public-private-partnership (PPP) led model to reduce fiscal pressures.
-Of note is the just concluded Chinese-built Nairobi Expressway and the 175km Nakuru-Mau Summit Road to be built by French firm Vinci Group.
-The project is yet to reach financial close.
+As public debt has risen at an unsustainable pace, however, Kenya has more recently shifted towards public-private-partnerships (PPP) for major projects to reduce fiscal pressures.
+Of note, the recently concluded Chinese-built Nairobi Expressway was a PPP project.